It's frustrating when we make an agreement with our child and they don't keep it.

-It's even more frustrating and scary when we realize the limits of our power as parents.
+It's even more frustrating -- and even scary -- when we realize the limits of our power as parents.
 At some point, all children become too big to force them to do things physically.
 Intimidation stops working.

 But when our frustration gets the better of us and we resort to nagging, yelling, and giving them the cold shoulder by "not engaging," we just drive them further away.

 As that barrier grows between us, future cooperation becomes less likely.
 Managing the parent by lying becomes more likely.
 The young person begins to feel "My parents never understand."

 So we have a choice.
 We can develop a chip on our shoulder because our young person is so unreasonable, irresponsible, lazy or whatever.
 Or we can realize that the only power we have to influence our child is connection, and work like the dickens to stay connected to our young person, even when we get frustrated.
 Lots of emotional work on our part, but ultimately a much better outcome.

 And that leads to the next choice all parents have to make, especially as our children hit the teen years.
 We can assume we're right about all of our beliefs.
 Or we can realize that maybe what we take for granted is just an assumption.
 Can we allow our young person NOT to agree with us, without assuming that expresses a lack of respect?
 If every assertion of self is a lack of respect for the parent, the teen will need to become more defiant, for his own mental health.
 Our unwillingness to examine our own assumptions leads to more drama.

 Which brings us to yet another choice all parents have to make.
 We can go through their child and teen years taking everything personally, as in the very common response of "This is a lack of respect for me."
 Or we can choose not to take it personally and to see the situation from their perspective.
 Which in this case might be: